connet-dev/connet/README.md

-[client.sources.serviceY] # both sources and destinations can be defined in a single file route = "direct" # force only direct communication between clients, even if other end allows any url = "tcp://:8001" # again, mulitple sources can be defined
+[client.sources.serviceY] # both sources and destinations can be defined in a single file route = "direct" # force only direct communication between clients, even if other end allows any url = "tcp://:8001" # again, multiple sources can be defined
 ```

 #### Client environment